 ‘Do not boast about tomorrow, for you do not know what a day may bring forth.’Proverbs 27: 1

 This life is short.
 One day, you and I will leave it.
-But you don’t need to fear death as I encourage you in this post.
+The fear of death is real but you can overcome that fear.

 Once you’re clear about what you want, it will help you stop procrastinating and comparing yourself with others because what you want in life is different.
 It will make you intentional about your time.

 It will also give you the drive and motivation to do what matters to you and stop worrying about what could have been because you’re now focussing on the future and what could be.
 And that’s way more exciting and will surely make you more joyful!